vidarsko/ComFiT/docs/Plotting.md

 ## Plotly

 At the base of a plotly plot is a `figure` object.
+This contains